austinj/arduinosan/README.md

 ![modbus](https://github.com/austinj/arduinosan/blob/master/images/modbus.png "Modbus")

 9. Click OK, and start up a roast in Artisan!
-You should see values for ET and BT.
+You should see values for ET (even though this is actually ambient temp, change coming soon) and BT.
 You did it.

 ##### E. Roast some coffee!